OpenBB-finance/OpenBB/website/content/terminal/reference/stocks/ca/historical.md

 ---
 title: historical
-description: A guide for understanding and using the 'historical' feature for price comparison between similar companies, includes usage, parameters details and graphical representation.
+description: "A guide for understanding and using the 'historical' feature for price" comparison between similar companies, includes usage, parameters details and graphical representation.
 keywords: